aidyp/adp/content/unlisted/taste.md

 ### first method

-We are now (at last!) equipped to understand both methods, and the 'aesthetic' qualities of the two.
-Both of them are concerned with the same task: how, given a list with some entries in it, can we remove an entry?
+Both methods are concerned with manipulating a linked list.
+Specifically, how can we remove an element from a linked list?

 The first method, the one in "bad" taste, is the natural way we might go about it.

 Suppose we have the example linked list from earlier and we want to delete the second entry (the one containing the letter 'e').